-This week is not the “ordinary” private metal shaping class.
-It is a class where tools, machinery and most importantly an array of topics surrounding metal shaping techniques will be taking place.
+This week is not the “ordinary” private metal shaping workshop.
+It is a workshop where tools, machinery and most importantly an array of topics surrounding metal shaping techniques will be taking place.

-Buster arrived for his one -on- one private metal shaping class, his goal is to discuss his track-nose roadster project going on in his shop in Texas pictured.
+Buster arrived for his one -on- one private metal shaping workshop, his goal is to discuss his track-nose roadster project going on in his shop in Texas pictured.

-Because we offer one-on-one private metal shaping classes, metal shapers from beginner to advanced skills will get complete focus, no interruption in the teaching of metal shaping techniques.
+Because we offer one-on-one private metal shaping workshops, metal shapers from beginner to advanced skills will get complete focus, no interruption in the discussion of metal shaping techniques.

 Visit our website at kingdommetalworks.com for schedule and pricing.